Learn to negotiate your financial future through an AAUW Work Smart Salary Negotiation Workshop!

 - Develop an arsenal of persuasive responses and other negotiation strategies

 - Conduct objective market research to benchmark a target salary and benefits

 Why is negotiation so important?
 AAUW’s research on the gender pay gap shows that, one year out of college, women are already paid significantly less than men.
 Women who work full time take home 82 cents for every dollar a full-time male worker is paid.
 And over a lifetime, those lost potential earnings add up.

 Women who negotiate increase their potential to earn higher salaries and better benefits packages.
 By negotiating fair and equitable salaries, you’ll be better able to pay off loans, buy the things you want and need, and even save for retirement.

 A Collaborative Initiative

-The American Association of University Women (AAUW), the Women’s Foundation, and Kansas City’s Mayor Sly James launched the first phase of an initiative to empower 1 million women to successfully negotiate salary and benefits and close the gender pay gap in both Kansas and Missouri.
-The initiative will begin in Kansas City, where the overall gender pay ratio for the Kansas City metro area is 78 percent (a 22 percent gap).
+In 2018, AAUW, the Women’s Foundation, and Kansas City’s Mayor Sly James launched the first phase of a two-state initiative to empower 1 million women to successfully negotiate salary and benefits and close the gender pay gap in both Kansas and Missouri.

 In September 2019 AAUW expanded our efforts in Kansas to include Wichita, launching a city-wide partnership with the Junior League of Wichita.
 AAUW and the Junior League will be hosting 24 Work Smart salary negotiation workshops across the city to empower women to advocate for themselves in the workplace.